Decision date: 17th January 2020

 The law sets out the procedure to follow to get authorisation to deprive an individual of their liberty.
 Without the authorisation, the deprivation of liberty is unlawful.

 In this case, it was the hospital’s responsibility to apply for authorisation.
 The Council was the supervising authority.
 On application, the supervisory authority must carry out assessments of the six relevant criteria: age, mental health, mental capacity, best interests, eligibility and ‘no refusals’ requirements.
-A minimum of two assessors, usually including a social worker or care worker, sometimes a psychiatrist or other medical person, must complete the six assessments.
+A minimum of two assessors, usually including a social worker, sometimes a psychiatrist or other medical person, must complete the six assessments.
 They should do so within 21 days, or, where an urgent authorisation is already in place, before the urgent authorisation expires.